 The source of replacement water is a water lease between Donala Water and Sanitation District ("Donala") and MM (attached).
 The term of the lease is from March 25, 2021 through March 31, 2023.
 If replacement water is released from an upstream source, the Applicant will need to account for transit losses as required by the Division Engineer or Water Commissioner.
 The replacement water will be delivered at the point of discharge of the Upper Monument Creek Regional Waste Water Treatment Facility to Monument Creek.
 Deliveries on Fountain Creek are subject to daily administration by the local Water Commissioner, and actual transit losses on Fountain Creek shall be determined by the Fountain Creek Transit Loss Model.
-There are additional Transit Losses from the Arkansas River and Fountain Creek Confluence that will need to be determined on any water delivered from Fountain Creek.
+There are additional

-David Heintz April 15, 2021 Page 3 of 5
+David Heintz March 21.
+2022 Page 3 of 5